shuaichaochao/TDH/README.md

 # TRANSFORMER-BASED DEEP HASHING METHOD FOR MULTI-SCALE FEATURE（TDH）

-The code used in this paper references existing code from [Ross Wightman](https://github.com/rwightman/pytorch-image-models/tree/main) and [swuxyj](https://github.com/swuxyj/DeepHash-pytorch).
+The code used in this paper references existing code from [huggingface](https://github.com/huggingface/pytorch-image-models) and [swuxyj](https://github.com/swuxyj/DeepHash-pytorch).

 Method
 -----